-Naval Munitions Site (NMS) is the largest DoD property on Guam and consists of the naval munitions area and the Fena watershed areas, 75% of which is within explosive safety arcs (Tomonari-Tuggle et al. 2005).
-Known recreational resources are: historic and cultural attractions, scenic points, fishing, and others (Figure 9.1-7).
-Access to recreational resources is restricted to installation personnel and guests (Table 9.1-7).
-Access is restricted to protect military equipment and personnel, and facilitates training and operations.
+Naval Munitions Site (NMS) is used as an ordnance storage magazine.
+Approximately 75% of the area is overlaid by explosive safety zones (Tomonari-Tuggle et al. 2005).
+Known recreational resources are: historic and cultural attractions, scenic points, fishing, and others (Figure 9.1-6).
+Access to the recreational resources are restricted to installation personnel and guests (Table 9.1-6).
+Access is restricted to shelter military equipment and personnel, and facilitates training and operations.

+Table 7:1-0: Recitational Resources on Naval Munitons Site and Tuble Recess

 Recreational Resources Public Access

 Historic and Cultural Attractions

 Fena Massacre Site Installation personnel and guests only

 Scenic Points

 Japanese Lookout Installation personnel and guests only

 Fishing

 Fena Reservoir Installation personnel and guests only

 Others

 Deep Springs Installation personnel and guests only

-Source: Lotz and Lotz 2001
+Installation personnel and guests only

-Table 9.1-7.
+Table 9.1-6.
 Recreational Resources on Naval Munitions Site and Public Access